 We advice that you submit the documents to ECHA's accounting department at payments (at) echa.europa.eu before posting them.

-If you use an external accounting company, please ensure that all required information about ECHA and the Biocidal Products Regulation is passed on.
-It is also advisable that clearly relate to ECHA's status as an EU body which is exempt from any national tax or any value added tax.
+If you use an external accounting company, please ensure that all required information about ECHA and the BPR is passed on.
+It is also advisable to clearly relate to ECHA's status as an EU body which is exempt from any national tax or any value added tax.
 Please refer to Q&A 769 and Q&A 770.

-Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment must comprise the full amount.
-Should additional bank charges apply to your payment, these must be included on top of the full amount of your invoice..
+Please make sure that the persons handling the payments of ECHA's invoices are aware that the payment should be made at the full amount so that any possible bank charges are not deducted from the payment.

 Please inform your accounting department that if the invoice is paid after the due date, the application/notification will be rejected.